-- 15.1 The Trust is to prepare an Annual Report and send it to Monitor. - 15.2 The Annual Report shall contain: - 15.2.1 information on any steps taken by the Trust to secure that (taken as a whole) the actual membership of any public constituency is representative of those eligible for such membership; - 15.2.2 information on any occasions in the period to which the report relates on which the Council of Governors exercised its power under paragraph 7.19.4; - 15.2.3 information on the Trust's policy on pay and on the work of the committee established under paragraph 8.5.2 and such other procedures as the Trust has on pay; - 15.2.4 the remuneration of the Directors and the expenses of the Governors and the Directors; and - 15.2.5 any other information Monitor requires. - 15.3 The Trust is to comply with any decision Monitor makes as to: - 15.3.1 the form of the Annual Reports; - 15.3.2 when the Annual Reports are to be sent to it; - 15.3.3 the periods to which the Annual Reports are to relate.
+15.2 The Annual Report shall contain:

+- 16.2.1_15.2.1_information on any steps taken by the Trust to secure that (taken as a whole) the actual membership of itsany public constituency is representative of those eligible for such membership;-and - 15.2.2 information on any occasions in the period to which the report relates on which the Council of Governors exercised its power under paragraph 7.19.4; - 15.2.3 information on the Trust's policy on pay and on the work of the committee established under paragraph 8.5.2 and such other procedures as the Trust has on pay; - 15.2.4 the remuneration of the Directors and the expenses of the Governors and the Directors; and

+16.2.2 15.2.5 any other information Monitor requires.

+16.3 15.3 The Trust is to comply with any decision Monitor makes as to:

+16.3.1 15.3.1 the form of the annual reports Annual Reports;

+16.3.2 15.3.2 when the annual reports Annual Reports are to be sent to it;and

-- 15.4 The Trust shall give information as to its forward planning in respect of each Financial Year to Monitor.
-This information is to be prepared by the Directors, who must have regard to the views of the Council of Governors (paragraph 7.16.3.2 above). - 15.5 Each forward plan must include information about - - 15.5.1 the activities other than the provision of goods and services for the purposes of the health service in England that the Trust proposes to carry on, and - 15.5.2 the income it expects to receive from doing so. - 15.6 Where a forward plan contains a proposal that the Trust carry on an activity of a kind mentioned in sub-paragraph 15.5.1 the Council of Governors must: - 15.6.1 determine whether it is satisfied that the carrying on of the activity will not to any significant extent interfere with the fulfillment by the Trust of its principal purpose or the performance of its other functions, and - 15.6.2 notify the Directors of the Trust of its determination. - 15.7 If the Trust proposes to increase by 5% or more the proportion of its total income in any Financial Year attributable to activities other than the Principal Purpose referred to in paragraph 3 it may implement the proposal only if more than half of the members of the Council of Governors voting approve its implementation.
+- 16.3.3 the periods to which the annual reportsAnnual Reports are to relate. - 16.4-15.4 The Trust is toshall give information as to its forward planning in respect of each Financial Year to Monitor.
+This information is to be prepared by the Directors, who must have regard to the views of the Council of Governors (paragraph 9.7.77.16.3.2 above).

+16.5-15.5 Each forward plan must include information about -

+16.5.1 the activities other than the provision of goods and services for the purposes of the health service in England that the trustTrust proposes to carry on, and

+16.5.2 the income it expects to receive from doing so.

+- 16.6-15.6 Where a forward plan contains a proposal that the trustTrust carry on an activity of a kind mentioned in sub-paragraph 16.5.115.5.1 the Council of Governors must-: - 16.6.1 15.6.1 determine whether it is satisfied that the carrying on of the activity will not to any significant extent interfere with the fulfillment by the trustTrust of its principal purpose or the performance of its other functions, and - 16.6.2 notify the directors of the trust of its determination. - 16.7 A trust which 15.7 If the Trust proposes to increase by 5% or more the proportion of its total income in any financial year Financial Year attributable to activities other than the provision of goods and services for the purposes of the health service in England Principal Purpose referred to in paragraph 3 it may implement the proposal only if more than

+30 half of the members of the Council of Governors of the trust voting approve its implementation.